Unicomer Group: History

 The Unicomer Group was founded in 2000.

 In 2014, Unicomer Group obtained international credit ratings from Fitch Ratings and from Standard and Poors for its consolidated holding company, which at that time was named Regal Forest Holding Co.
 Ltd.

 15 April 2015, Unicomer Group acquired the exclusive rights to the RadioShack brands, intellectual property and contracts of existing RadioShack franchisees throughout Central America, South America and the Caribbean.

 In February 2017, the Group's holding company changed its name to Grupo Unicomer Holding Co.
 Ltd.

 In March 2017, Unicomer Group issued a 144A/RegS international bond in an amount of US$350 Million for a term of 7 years that was listed on the SGX Singapore Exchange.

 Later 2017, Latin Finance Magazine awarded Unicomer Group with the Best Capital Markets Strategy Award for the Central America and Caribbean region.

-In 2018, Boston Consulting Group included Unicomer Group in its list of the Top 100 Multilatinas companies.

-In February 2020, Fitch ratings issued a Spotlight report on Unicomer Group as the most geographically diversified retailer in Latin America and the Caribbean, and the retailer that best adapts to changing environments.

-In December 2021, Unicomer Group's international credit ratings were BB-.
+In December 2021, Unicomer Group's international credit ratings were BB−.

 In May 2022, Unicomer Group signed an agreement to purchase CrediScotia Financiera, a Peruvian financial services company owned by Bank of Nova Scotia of Canada.
 This acquisition is pending regulatory approvals.

-Since 2000, Unicomer Group has grown from operating 4 store chains in Central America, to operating more than 30 brands with over 1,000 stores in 26 countries in Central America, South America, the Caribbean islands and USA, employing over 13,000 associates.
+Since 2000, Unicomer Group is operating more than 30 brands with over 1,000 stores in 26 countries in Central America, South America, the Caribbean islands and USA, employing over 13,000 associates.

-Unicomer Group owns brands such as La Curaçao and Almacenes Tropigas (Central America).
-Gollo in Costa Rica, Artefacta in Ecuador, and Electro Facil in Paraguay.
-In the Caribbean region, Unicomer Group operates mainly through its retail brand Courts.
-Other brands in the region are Lucky Dollar, OMNI, AMC Unicon, among others.
-In New York, USA, the group operates Courts Caribbean stores.

 Unicomer Group publishes annually its Corporate Responsibility and Sustainability Report (ESG).